 It is Minnesota and there is about 6 inches of snow on the ground, not exactly the time of year for a fresh fruit dessert.
-So what do we Northerners do when we want something sweet and bright but can’t find berries that aren’t from the freezer or even a decent apple.
+So what do we Northerners do when we want something sweet and bright, but can’t find berries that aren’t from the freezer or even a decent apple?
 We turn to citrus.
 Of course it doesn’t grow here, not even in the summer, but it travels well and there is such amazing variety.
-For the lemon bars I actually use a combination of lemons, limes and Meyer lemons (for their perfume).
+For these lemon meringue bars I actually use a combination of lemons, limes and Meyer lemons (for their perfume).
 The combination is more interesting and has a zing to it that one fruit alone won’t give.

 1/2 cup confectioners’ sugar

 1 1/2 cups all-purpose

 2 1/4 cups sugar

 1 cup lemon juice (I add some lime and Meyer lemon to mix)